awsdocs/amazon-sagemaker-developer-guide/doc_source/define-pipeline.md

 ### Step 4: Define a Training step<a name="define-pipeline-training"></a>

-This section shows how to use the SageMaker [XGBoost Algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/xgboost.html) to train a logistic regression model on the training data output from the processing steps\.
+This section shows how to use the SageMaker [XGBoost Algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/xgboost.html) to train a model on the training data output from the processing steps\.

 **To define a training step**